Rachnerd/angular1typescript/README.md

 ## Content
 ##### Legacy code
-This code is an example of old code that is still necessary to run an application.
+This code is an example of old code that is still necessary to run the application.
 ES5 code needs some special treatment when combined with TypeScript + ES6.

 The legacy code used in this workshop is not intended to be migrated to Angular 1.5.5.